Patient

 • Review your treatment plan and explain it in plain terms

-• Communicate your needs to your doctor, facility or any provider
+• Communicate your needs to your doctor, facility, or any provider

 • Coordinate and attend appointments - remotely or in person